scripting/wpIdentity/README.md

 ### Demo apps

-There's a very simple demo app in the <a href="https://github.com/scripting/wpIdentity/tree/main/client">client folder</a> here.
+There's a very simple <a href="http://scripting.com/code/wpidentity/client/">demo app</a> in the <a href="https://github.com/scripting/wpIdentity/tree/main/client">client folder</a> here.

 In November 2025 I wrote a <a href="https://github.com/scripting/wpEditorDemo">simple editor</a> that works through wpIdentity.